 Are you communicative and do you like working with people?
 Are you also interested in medicine and organisation and you are reliable and conscientious?
 Then training to become a clinical nurse specialist could be just right for you.
 Here you will work in the care of people of all ages in various areas, e.g. in hospitals, nursing homes and outpatient care services.
 Possible areas of work include geriatric nursing and occupational health and paediatric nursing.

-Get trained as a nurse: Basic medical knowledge and carefully dealing with persons in need of nursing care are the vocational training’s main focus.
+Get trained as a nurse: basic medical knowledge and carefully dealing with persons in need of nursing care are the vocational training’s main focus.

 Vocational training content

-In the first two years of training, general nursing training is provided in all three cases.
+In the first two years of vocational training, general nursing training is provided in all three cases.
 This includes teaching about the healthy and ill human being, as well as preventive and curative measures.
-Knowledge of the use of digital administration software, e.g. in nursing documentation, as well as the use of medical technology innovations round off the training.
+Knowledge of the use of digital administration software, e.g. in nursing documentation, as well as the use of medical technology innovations round off the vocational training.

-Before starting your 3rd year of training, you will have the option to choose your specialisation for the last third of your programme: either geriatric nursing or occupational health care and paediatric nursing or continuing the generalist nursing training and earning the clinical nurse specialist degree.
+Before starting your 3rd year of vocational training, you will have the option to choose your specialisation for the last third of your programme: either geriatric nursing or occupational health care and paediatric nursing or continuing the generalist nursing training and earning the clinical nurse specialist degree.

-Good to know: The generalised, state training qualification of clinical nurse specialists is recognised throughout the EU.
+Good to know: the generalised, state training qualification of clinical nurse specialists is recognised throughout the EU.